he1lhamster/Pathfinder2e-Obsidian-Vault/DATABASE/class_/Thaumaturge.md

 You'll see the following key terms in many thaumaturge class features.
  **Esoterica**: The esoterica trait is present in many thaumaturge feats and class features that incorporate the various talismans, supernatural trinkets, and other objects you carry with you.
 Abilities that have the esoterica trait require you to be in possession of your esoterica to use them.
 Normally, you're assumed to always have your esoterica with you, but in some rare circumstances, you might either not have them on hand or have your gear stripped from you.
  **Temporary Items**: Several feats allow you to prepare temporary items.
-Much like the infused items created by [[Alchemist]], these temporary items last only a short time before becoming useless.
+Much like the infused items created by [[DATABASE/class_/Alchemist|alchemists]], these temporary items last only a short time before becoming useless.
 Temporary items are clearly not up to the same quality as other items, so they typically can't be sold.
 If an ability doesn't list how long a temporary item lasts, the item lasts until the next time you make your daily preparations.
 Any effect created by a temporary item also ends at that time if it hasn't already (unless it's a permanent effect).

 ## Cards and Astrology

 The thaumaturge class draws inspiration from symbolism pertaining to both real-world and fantasy beliefs about divination via cards or reading the stars.
 The class references the following Golarion- specific divination deck and zodiacs.
  The **Harrow** is a divination deck similar to tarot on Earth, but with six suits of nine cards each.
 The suits each have a symbological correspondence with one of the six ability scores.
 For example, the suit of hammers has a connotation of strength, and the suit of books is related to learning and intelligence.
  The **Cosmic Caravan** is an astrological zodiac especially common among Varisians but used throughout various regions in the Inner Sea, imagining the 13 different signs as members of a traveling caravan as well as locations and people encountered on the journey.
  The **Dragon Empires Zodiac** is popular across the continent of Tian Xia, particularly with the oracles of Po Li, who use it to help craft laws.
-It contains 12 signs, comprising the five types of [[Dragon, Imperial]] as well as other creatures and archetypes of import in Tian Xia.
+It contains 12 signs, comprising the five types of [[DATABASE/monsterfamily/Dragon, Imperial|imperial dragon]] as well as other creatures and archetypes of import in Tian Xia.

 # Roleplaying the Thaumaturge